musdey/nackad-zerowaste/README.md

 ## Evolution

 This codebase was initially developed as a POC and adapted continuously to meet the startup's evolving requirements.
-It served as the backbone of Nacakad's operations, supporting its growth and eventual extension to work with multiple businesses.
+It served as the backbone of Nackad's operations, supporting its growth and eventual extension to work with multiple businesses.
 The flexibility of this system allowed for seamless integration with both Shopify and Shopware, catering to diverse business needs.

 ## Video